Alluxio/alluxio/docs/en/api/POSIX-API.md

 ### Security Configuration

+The security of the Alluxio POSIX API does not exactly follow the POSIX standard.
+This is a known limitation and we are working to improve it.

 #### Permission Check

 All file/dir permissions in Alluxio POSIX API are checked against the user launching the AlluxioFuse process instead of the end user running the operations.